 For planning purposes, velocity is most useful when expressed as a range (10-15 vs 12).
 Using a range allows teams to be accurate without being overly precise.

-One of the benefits of having long-lived teams is that they will acquire useful historical data, including their average velocity.
-But sometimes teams are new to each other and have no historical data.
+One of the benefits of having long-lived teams is that they will acquire useful historical data, including their actual velocity data.
+But sometimes teams are newly formed and have no historical data.
 In those cases, they'll need to forecast a velocity range.
-One way to do this is to have the team plan two sprints and use the two estimated velocities as the first velocity range (the two estimates will likely be different).
-Then, as soon as the team has performed a sprint and recorded an actual velocity, the team should discard any forecasts and begin to use the actual numbers.
+One way to do this is to have the team plan two sprints and use the two estimated velocities (estimates of how much work the team thinks it can accomplish in each of the two sprints) as the first velocity range (the two estimates will likely be different).
+Then, as soon as the team has performed a few sprints and recorded its actual velocity, the team should discard any forecasts and begin to use the actual numbers.

 Although a team that is aggressively trying to improve itself is likely to see an increase in its velocity over time, its velocity will eventually plateau.
 That is both acceptable and expected.
 At that point, the team can still improve, but might need to use new tools, incorporate new training, or tweak team composition in order to positively affect velocity.
 Keep in mind that at first these changes might actually cause velocity to dip, as the team gets used to a new way of working.

-Velocity should not be used as a performance metric&mdashas a way to judge team productivity.
+Velocity should not be used as a performance metric to judge team productivity.
 Instead, velocity should assist teams with performing accurate planning and with improving internally.
 Any other uses will likely promote the wrong behavior.

-This chapter discusses ways to estimate size, measure velocity, and calculate duration.
+This chapter discusses ways to estimate size and measure and use velocity.
 The next chapter deals with technical debt.